Hyp-ed/hyped-2019/docs/guides/connecting_rockets.md

 libprotoc 3.6.1
 ```

-Now if you want to run code that uses the telemetry module refer to [this guide](#running-the-telemetry-system)
+Now if you want to run code that uses the telemetry module refer to [this guide](#running-the-telemetry-module).

 ## Connecting the Rockets
 ***Read instructions below sequentially***